B.I.O.N.I.C. Lab

 Bio-Integrating Optoelectric Neural Interface Cybernetics Lab (PI: Takashi D.Y.
 Kozai)Integrating Innovation over Imagination @ University of Pittsburgh, Department of Bioengineering"Engineering Brain Healing"

-We are a collaborative team of engineering scientists that are pioneering the frontier at the intersect of neurophysiology and neural interface technology
+We are a collaborative team of engineering scientists pioneering the frontier at the intersection of neurophysiology, neural interface technology, and preclinical research, with a strong emphasis on reverse and pre-clinical translation to bridge fundamental science and clinical applications.

-Specifically, we employ functional in vivo two-photon imaging, functional in vivo electrophysiology (primarily in visual and somatosensory cortex), electrochemical impedance spectroscopy, post-mortem immunohistochemistry, intrinsic imaging, cyclic voltammetry, transgenic & AAV, silicon & carbon microelectrodes, polymer devices, electrical and optical stimulation techniques, and biological and pharmaceutical intervention strategies. (see details)
+Specifically, we employ functional in vivo two-photon imaging, functional in vivo electrophysiology (primarily in visual and somatosensory cortex), electrochemical impedance spectroscopy, post-mortem immunohistochemistry, intrinsic imaging, cyclic voltammetry, transgenic & AAV, silicon & carbon microelectrodes, polymer devices, 'electrical, ultrasound, optical, and drug-based' stimulation techniques, and biological and pharmaceutical intervention strategies. (see details)

 This unique research facility is focused on developing trainees to blend high-quality hypothesis-driven scientific inquiry and problem solving engineering design skills.
 Aside from technical training, this lab’s structure is aimed at refining individual’s critical thinking skills and project management skills and prepares next-generation leaders in Neural Engineering and fusing Science & Engineering.